PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Spell-Check/quickstarts/java.md

 ms.topic: quickstart
 ms.date: 04/11/2019
 ms.author: aahi
-ms.openlocfilehash: 47b47a91b0cd223a17d6779d7f0db7cdb7c88a0b
+ms.openlocfilehash: 0a40163eddffd4e406dd0644f950f6af636a1dfa
-ms.sourcegitcommit: 07700392dd52071f31f0571ec847925e467d6795
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 08/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "70123290"
+ms.locfileid: "74383866"
 ---
-# <a name="quickstart-check-spelling-with-the-bing-spell-check-rest-api-and-java"></a>Hızlı Başlangıç: Bing Yazım Denetimi REST API ve Java ile yazımı denetleme
+# <a name="quickstart-check-spelling-with-the-bing-spell-check-rest-api-and-java"></a>Quickstart: Check spelling with the Bing Spell Check REST API and Java

-Bing Yazım Denetimi REST API ilk çağrlarınızı yapmak için bu hızlı başlangıcı kullanın.
-Bu basit Java uygulaması, API 'ye bir istek gönderir ve önerilen düzeltmelerin bir listesini döndürür.
-Bu uygulama Java 'da yazıldığı sırada, API birçok programlama dili ile uyumlu olan bir yeniden sorun Web hizmetidir.
-Bu uygulamanın kaynak kodu [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/java/Search/BingSpellCheckv7.java)' da kullanılabilir.
+Use this quickstart to make your first call to the Bing Spell Check REST API.
+This simple Java application sends a request to the API and returns a list of suggested corrections.
+While this application is written in Java, the API is a RESTful web service compatible with most programming languages.
+The source code for this application is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/java/Search/BingSpellCheckv7.java).

 ## <a name="prerequisites"></a>Önkoşullar

-* Java Development Kit (JDK) 7 veya üzeri.
+* The Java Development Kit(JDK) 7 or later.

-* [Gson-2.8.5. jar](https://libraries.io/maven/com.google.code.gson%3Agson) veya en güncel [gson](https://github.com/google/gson) sürümünü içeri aktarın.
-Komut satırı yürütmesi için, `.jar` ana sınıfla Java klasörünüze ekleyin.
+* Import the [gson-2.8.5.jar](https://libraries.io/maven/com.google.code.gson%3Agson) or the most current [Gson](https://github.com/google/gson) version.
+For command line execution, add the `.jar` to your Java folder with the main class.

 [!INCLUDE [cognitive-services-bing-spell-check-signup-requirements](../../../../includes/cognitive-services-bing-spell-check-signup-requirements.md)]

-## <a name="create-and-initialize-an-application"></a>Uygulama oluşturma ve başlatma
+## <a name="create-and-initialize-an-application"></a>Create and initialize an application

-1. Seçtiğiniz bir sınıf adı ile en sevdiğiniz IDE veya düzenleyicide yeni bir Java projesi oluşturun ve ardından aşağıdaki paketleri içeri aktarın.
+1. Create a new Java Project in your favorite IDE or editor with a class name of your choosing, and then import the following packages.

     ```java
     import java.io.*;